 – why does nobody love me?!

 – can I ever get anything right on the first try?!

 – why does nothing ever work my way?

 And so on.
 Our dialogue with ourselves is highly self-critical and can lead to a poor sense of self-esteem.
 We may have learned to think this way due to an external factor, like some of the stories I shared before.
 But eventually, it becomes our own story.

 Healing your inner child helps you see that story and change it.
-Then, it becomes easier to practice the trendy things like self-love and self-care when you genuinely take care of the parts of you that have been hurting for so long.
+Then, it becomes easier to practice trendy things like self-love and self-care when you genuinely take care of the parts of you that have been hurting for so long.